 Calzada de la Presa No. 85, Centro, San Miguel de Allende, Mexico

-In a town known for its rich history and colonial architecture, San Miguel de Allende's newest and largest luxury hotel adds a distinctly modern accent to this UNESCO World Heritage city.
+In a town known for its rich history and colonial architecture, San Miguel de Allende's largest luxury hotel adds a distinctly modern accent to this UNESCO World Heritage city.

-San Miguel de Allende has been getting a lot of attention the past few years.
-And that means more people wanting more and better rooms and restaurants.
+San Miguel de Allende has been getting a lot of attention the past few years in the international press and has become a prime wedding destination for residents of Mexican cities within driving distance.
+That means more people wanting more and better rooms and restaurants.
 The Posadas Group heard that call and opened one of their signature Live Aqua Urban Spa Resort properties here in late 2018.
-Its location on the very edge of the historic center, about a 12-minute walk from the town's main plaza and center of all the action, gives San Miguel's largest luxury hotel room to spread out.
+Its location on the very edge of the historic center, about a 15-minute walk from the town's main plaza and center of all the action, gives San Miguel's largest luxury hotel room to spread out.

 You're greeted at the entrance by an enormous sculpture, "Cabeza Vainilla," by well-known Mexican sculptor Javier Marin.
 Passing through the heavy carved-wood doors, you see the main restaurant, Zibu Allende on your right.
 On the left is the bakery, a source of never-ending deliciousness in its pastries and breads.
 The front desk area looks and feels like a relaxing living room in an exclusive club, with comfortable chairs, coffee-table art books, and colorful Mexican craft touches throughout.